anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Vectorization

-The idea of vectorization would be to process data in batch to use processors's [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
+The idea behind vectorization would be to process data in batch to use the processors's [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).

 Coupled with a column storage, gains can be impressive: